In this page, I have tried to explain and put right some common misconceptions about glaciers often held by students.

 Glaciers aren’t important

 The polar ice caps regulate our global ocean circulation, so large ice sheets play a vital role in our climate.
 Small glaciers around the world are melting, and contributing to sea level rise.
+Glaciers world wide are important as a water resource, used for hydropower, industry, irrigation and domestic consumption.
 Ice shelves around Antarctica play an important role in regulating rates of ice flow.

 You can read about this in more detail under Why study glaciers?